-The national objective of the R3 Program is to benefit low- and moderate-income (LMI) persons (below 80% Area Median Family Income (AMFI) according to HUD Modified Income Limits for Puerto Rico under the Community Development Block Grant- Disaster Recovery program.1
+The national objective of the R3 Program is to benefit low- and moderate-income (LMI) persons whose income is below the 80% Area Median Family Income (AMFI) according to the U.S Department of Housing and Urban Development's (HUD's) Modified Income Limits for Puerto Rico under the Community Development Block Grant- Disaster Recovery program.1 Low and Moderate Housing Incentives (LMHI) are also included.
+These are activities and incentives that benefit LMI households with the purpose of moving the household outside of the affected floodplain or risk area.
+These activities are also undertaken for the purpose of providing or improving permanent residential structures that, upon completion, will be occupied by LMI households.2